dariaomelkina/MacOS_drivers_instruction/README.md

 let extensionManager = OSSystemExtensionManager.shared
 extensionManager.submitRequest(request)
 ```
+Here You can see the ```activationRequest```, which we discussed in previous sections.

 This part of code is used to activate Your driver and it can be found in [AppDelegate.swift](examples/HandlingKeyboardEventsFromAHumanInterfaceDevice/HIDKeyboardApp/AppDelegate.swift).

 Now You can launch Your app and install the driver.
+From the moment of activation, the system itself will manage driver's lifecycle.

 But what if You dont have entitlements from Apple, but still want to install the driver?
 Visit the following, “debug” section.